AsherMorgan/Grade-Calculator/README.md

 A program to calculate your final grade given a list of assignments that are or will be in the gradebook.

 ## Letter grades
 The following scale is used to determine letter grades.
 Grades above 100% or below 0% will be marked as A+ and F respectively.
+Grades are rounded before a letter grade is assigned.
 | Letter Grade | Range    |
 | ------------ | -------- |
 | A+           | 97 - 100 |